Despatch can take up to 5 working days.

 Red Brunswick is late maturing semi flat bulbs of dark red.
 They are overall, medium to large in size with excellent mild but pungent flavour.They are very decorative when sliced across the bulb to reveal which and red rings,so are ideal fresh in salads or cooked with pasta.

-One of the most popular crops for the gardener, onions are a huge must for any allotment holder or for the gardener who has their own little vegetable garden at home, as they are so versatile and can be used for a variety of different things.
+Onions are one of the most popular crops for the gardener or allotment holder as they are so versatile and can be used for a variety of different things.

 Product Part Number: 13223